Cognitive Biases in Business Decision Making

 Business leaders often overestimate their knowledge, abilities, and the precision of their forecasts—a tendency that increases with expertise in a field.

 Business Impact: Unrealistic project timelines, underestimated costs, overly optimistic revenue projections, and inadequate risk management.
+Understanding realistic financial planning helps counter this.

 Mitigation Strategy: Implement pre-mortems (imagining a project has failed and working backward to determine potential causes).
 Use reference class forecasting by examining outcomes of similar past projects rather than relying solely on intuition.
+When you need guidance, get AI-powered coaching on your approach.

 3. Sunk Cost Fallacy